particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 the Device Cloud.
 This is to ensure devices are not disrupted while in use as a result of the reset needed to begin running the new firmware.

-** Intelligent Firmware Releases** is a premium fleet-wide OTA mechanism that enables scaling customers to predictably deliver fleet-wide firmware updates at _exactly_ the right time.
+** Intelligent Firmware Releases** is a fleet-wide OTA mechanism that allows customers to predictably deliver fleet-wide firmware updates at _exactly_ the right time.